-The requirements in this section are not applicable, as the module does not provide a general-purpose operating system (OS) to module operators.
+The module does not provide a general-purpose operating system (OS) to module operators.
 McAfee's proprietary SecureOS version 8.3 provides a limited operational environment, and only the module's custom-written image can be run on the OS.
 The module provides a method to update the firmware in the module with a new version.
 This method involves downloading a digitally-signed firmware update to the module.

-33 IKE - Internet Key Exchange
+&lt;sup>26 IKE - Internet Key Exchange